 - fluids and medication to safely regulate your sodium levels

-- dopaminergic medications such as levodopa to increase dopamine and control tremors and difficulties with speech and swallowing in patients who develop Parkinsonian symptoms
+- dopaminergic medications (such as levodopa) to increase dopamine and control tremors and difficulties with speech and swallowing in people who develop Parkinsonian symptoms

 - physical therapy to improve balance and retain range of motion

-People with central pontine myelinolysis can improve with appropriate treatment, but may still have chronic problems with balance, mobility, and response time.
-CPM was originally believed to have a mortality rate of 50 percent, but early diagnosis has improved the outlook (NINDS, 2009).
-Although some people still die as a result of the damage sustained, many patients with CPM are able to recover to some degree.
+People with CPM can improve with appropriate treatment, but may still have chronic problems with balance, mobility, and response time.
+CPM was originally believed to have a mortality rate of 50 percent, but early diagnosis has improved the outlook.
+Although some people still die as a result of the damage sustained, many people with CPM are able to recover.
+Most people who have recovered from CPM will still need some ongoing therapy and supportive care to manage the effects on a long-term basis.